What We've Learned About The Best Ransomware Protection

 Strategy 3: Focus on Data Security to Minimize Attacker Leverage and Reduce Blast Radius

-ransomware protectionBy focusing on data security, organizations can reduce the leverage attackers have by making it more difficult for them to access sensitive data and systems.
-This reduces the blast radius of a cyberattack, limiting the damage that can be done to the organization's systems and data.
+By focusing on data loss prevention, organizations can reduce attackers' leverage by making it more difficult for them to access sensitive data and systems.
+This minimizes the blast radius of a cyberattack, limiting the damage that can be done to the organization's systems and data.

-Strategy 4: Multi-Layered Email Security is Critical for Your Business
+Strategy 4: Multilayered Email Security is Critical for Your Business

 Arizona and Massachusetts Schools Targeted In Ransomware Attacks